fanctioncoin/MyWorks/README.md

 # Portfolio
 Examples of my work.
-There is an example of work: magazine STO in the folder "My.
+There is an example of work: magazine STO in the folder "My".